StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 Or if you want to enable it in your current living `my-release` release:

     $ helm upgrade --set frost.http.ingress.enabled=true my-release storeconnect/frost-server

+Once Ingress is enabled on the FROST-Server HTTP component, then the FROST-Server HTTP API can be accessed at `http://<frost.http.serviceHost>` (`http://frost-server` by default), on the standard 80 HTTP port, without being constrained to specify the `frost.http.ports.http.nodePort` port.

+ > **Warning**: `frost.http.serviceHost` needs to be a DNS name.
+Make sure to be able to resolve it by adding a rule either in your DNS server or in your local DNS resolver (e.g. `/etc/hosts` in Unix-based environments).